Are difficult relationships or painful emotions causing you to age?

 systemic or environmental cause; an early manifestation of age is a

 decline in sexual interest.
-This can be horrifying to people
+This can be horrifying for people who were preoccupied

 Children and grandchildren provide a natural focus and purpose